dragos-tudor/frontend-rendering/README.md

   - handle sync effects errors.
   - on errors display error element.
 - lazy component: used to lazy load components.
-- services component: used on testing to mock services.
 - suspense component: used to toggle visibility for children or fallback elements [preserving children states].
+- service component: used on testing to mock service on development.

 ### [Rendering html](./rendering-html/)
 - main functionality: manage html elements and nodes.